-includes being a part of either the Princeton University Glee Club, the Princeton University Orchestra, or one of the Princeton University Jazz Ensembles.
+includes being a part of either the Princeton University Orchestra, Glee Club, Chamber Choir, Jazz Ensembles, or Princeton Laptop Orchestra (PLOrk).
 For further information about these groups, please click here.
 Pianists who are not a part of these groups should pursue chamber music and accompaniment projects.

 - PIANO & ORCHESTRAL INSTRUMENTS: one movement from a standard sonata or concerto, showing an element of contrast.

 - SINGERS: two selections from standard opera arias or songs - one in Italian, and the other in French or German.